*** TVReviewland.com earns commissions on qualifying purchases made through affiliate links ***

 There’s little going on at the back, except for a 300×300 VESA mount pattern and a column of inputs.

-Sony is doing a great job with the selection and location of TV inputs.
+Sony keeps delivering with the selection and location of TV inputs.
 You can easily access all the ports from the left side of the screen, where they sit in a column in the following order:

 - Two USB ports that sit side by side